The Doctor of Philosophy Program

 - Effective autumn 2019: Students starting the ECE PhD program in autumn 2019 and after must complete two graduate letter-graded ECE courses in their primary research area and one graduate letter-graded ECE course in their secondary research area by the term the QE is scheduled.
 One of the three required courses may be taken during the semester when the QE is administered.
 5000+ level courses will meet the ECE QE course requirement.
 Failure to do so will be considered a failed attempt.

 Submission of a paper based on the dissertation research

 Submission of at least one substantial, original paper based on the dissertation research to a refereed, archival journal is required before approval of the final defense of the dissertation is granted.
-A signed form from the advisor (form is online) stating the status of the paper along with a copy of the paper must be provided with the Application to Graduate at the beginning of the semester of graduation.
+A signed Submission of Paper form by the faculty advisor must be provided with the Application to Graduate at the beginning of the semester of graduation.
 If the paper has not yet been published, the student must provide a copy of the email acknowledging the acceptance or submission of the paper to the journal.
-Typically, advisors expect two or more journal papers from their Ph.D. students.
+Typically, advisors expect two or more journal papers from their PhD students.